virtual-labs/exp-three-phase-voltage-source-inverter-conduction-mode-iitr/experiment/experiment-name.md

-## Three Phase VSI With 120° and 180° Conduction Mode
+## Three Phase VSI with 120° and 180° Conduction Mode